-Spring is an especially popular time to visit, as the park landscape becomes beautifully transformed as the colorful wildflowers bloom.
+Spring is an especially popular time to visit, as the park landscape becomes beautifully transformed as the colorful wildflowers bloom (such as the California poppy).
 For this one day in Joshua Tree itinerary, we visited in the beginning of March and it was the perfect time to visit – the wildflowers were just starting to bloom, and the weather was comfortable (highs in the mid 60s Fahrenheit).

 It did start getting a bit windy and chilly as the day went on, so be sure to dress in layers and bring a jacket!